Episode 3

 Got you.

-My mother was molested and went through all this shit by family members and shit.
+My mother was molested and went through all this by family members.

-So now that shit comes down to her kids.
+So now that comes down to her kids.

 So it's called a generational curse.